-The impact of interest rate movements quantified using the economic value approach is subject to approved limit and monitored on daily basis.
+The impact of interest rate movements quantified using the economic value approach is subject to approved limit.
 Review of the risk limit is conducted annually.

-Impact on earnings and economic value are periodically reported to ALCO and BRMC to facilitate their effective oversight of interest rate risk in banking book.
+Impact on earnings and economic value are periodically reported to GALCO and GBRMC to facilitate their effective oversight of interest rate risk in banking book.
 Any non-compliance is subject to a set of escalation procedures.